-An IRS audit may be done through mail, an in-person interview or a review of taxpayer records.
+Under the tax laws, an IRS audit may be done through mail, an in-person interview or a review of taxpayer records.
 The interview may be accomplished in an IRS office (office audit), the home of the taxpayer, business address or the office of an accountant (field audit).
 The IRS will notify you with records that you need and any changes that must be done.
-With the right information and guidance of a New York tax lawyer, you can have a stress free experience with an IRS audit.
+With the right information and guidance of a New York lawyer, you can have a stress free experience with an IRS audit.

 Reasons of Selection for IRS Tax Audit